quicwg/base-drafts/draft-ietf-quic-http.md

 An implementation MUST ignore the contents for any SETTINGS identifier it does not understand.

-SETTINGS frames always apply to a connection, never a single stream, and MUST only be sent on the connection control stream (Stream 3).
-If an endpoint receives an SETTINGS frame whose stream identifier field is anything other than 0x0, the endpoint MUST respond with a connection error of type HTTP_SETTINGS_ON_WRONG_STREAM.
+SETTINGS frames always apply to a connection, never a single stream.
+A SETTINGS frame MUST be sent as the first frame of the connection control stream (see
+{{stream-mapping}}) by each peer, and MUST NOT be sent subsequently or on any other stream.
+If an endpoint receives an SETTINGS frame on a different stream, the endpoint MUST respond with a connection error of type HTTP_SETTINGS_ON_WRONG_STREAM.
+If an endpoint receives a second SETTINGS frame, the endpoint MUST respond with a connection error of type HTTP_MULTIPLE_SETTINGS.

 The SETTINGS frame affects connection state.
 A badly formed or incomplete SETTINGS frame MUST be treated as a connection error (Section 5.4.1) of type